tmeckel/coredns-finalizer/README.md

 }
 ```

-In this configuration, we forward all queries to 9.9.9.9 and resolve CNAMES with a maximum search depth of `1`:
+In this configuration, we forward all queries to 9.9.9.9 and resolve CNAMEs with a maximum search depth of `1`:

 ```corefile
 . {